An Ambit Field Framework for the Full Panel of Day-ahead Electricity Prices: Ambit fields on manifolds

 However, the intensity measure is closely related to stationarity properties of the Lévy basis, which have important implications for estimation and inference.
-When $(M,\mathcal{M})=(\mathbb{R}^{n},\mathcal{B}(\mathbb{R}^{n}))$, the only choice of $c$ (up to scaling) that yields a stationary (translation invariant) Lévy basis is the $n$-dimensional Lebesgue measure $\lambda^{n}$, which means that $c=\lambda^{n}$ is usually taken for granted.
-When $M$ is a Riemannian manifold embedded in Euclidean space, we have more degrees of freedom in choosing $c$, as there are various operations under which the Lévy basis can be stationary, and the Lebesgue measure is not a feasible intensity measure as $M$ is typically a Lebesgue null set.
+When $(M,\mathcal{M})=(\mathbb{R}^{n},\mathcal{B}(\mathbb{R}^{n}))$, the only choice of $c$ that yields a stationary (translation invariant) Lévy basis is, up to scaling, the $n$-dimensional Lebesgue measure $\lambda^{n}$, which means that $c=\lambda^{n}$ is usually taken for granted.
+When $M$ is a Riemannian manifold embedded in Euclidean space, there are various operations under which the Lévy basis can be stationary, and the Lebesgue measure is not a feasible intensity measure as $M$ is typically a Lebesgue null set.
 We therefore require a more general definition of stationarity of Lévy bases than usual, which we provide in Definition~\ref{def:stationary}.
 It is straightforward to check that Definition~\ref{def:stationary} reduces to the usual translation invariance whenever $(M,\mathcal{M})=(\mathbb{R}^{n},\mathcal{B}(\mathbb{R}^{n}))$ and $G$ is the group of translations on $\mathbb{R}^{n}$.
-In Proposition~\ref{prop:levy_basis_stationary} we then give necessary and sufficient conditions on the intensity measure $c$ for a Lévy basis on $(M,\mathcal{M})$ to be stationary with respect to arbitrary operations.
-The proof can be found in Appendix~\ref{app:proofs}. \begin{definition}[Stationary Lévy basis] Let $(M,\mathcal{M})$ be a Riemannian manifold, and let $G$ be a group of operations from $M$ onto $M$ with function composition being the group operation.
+In Proposition~\ref{prop:levy_basis_stationary} we then give necessary and sufficient conditions on the intensity measure $c$ for a Lévy basis on $(M,\mathcal{M})$ to be stationary with respect to arbitrary operations. \begin{definition}[Stationary Lévy basis] Let $(M,\mathcal{M})$ be a Riemannian manifold, and let $G$ be a group of operations from $M$ onto $M$ with function composition being the group operation.
 Let $g\in G$, and let $A_{1},A_{2},\ldots ,A_{n}$ be a finite collection elements in $\mathcal{M}_{b}$ such that $g(A_1),g(A_2),\ldots, g(A_n)$ belong to $\mathcal{M}_{b}$.
 A Lévy basis $L$ on $(M,\mathcal{M})$ is said to be stationary with respect to $G$ if